jeev20/jeev20.github.io/_posts/2025-02-10-switchingfrompiptouv.md

 ```

-Finally, to run a python script, I no longer need any alias or call python myself. uv run does all that for me.
-It chooses the virtual environment and python version in the folder and runs the script.
+Finally, to run a python script, I no longer need any alias or call python myself. `uv run`command does all that for me.
+It chooses the virtual environment and python version in the project folder and runs the script.

 ```bash
 uv run hello.py